 Madison Ewing – Apprentice with Nevada Ballet Theatre and A Time To Dance Alumni

 Madison was raised with her eight siblings in Colorado Springs.
-She has been dancing since she was nine years old when she began studying ballet at the Ballet Society of Colorado Springs.
+She began her training at 9 years old at the Ballet Society of Colorado Springs.
 During her time there, she had the honor of performing roles such as a Bridesmaid in Coppelia, Paquita 2nd Soloist, the Fairy of Eloquence, and the Sapphire Fairy from Sleeping Beauty.
-She went to continue her training at A Time To Dance Colorado when she was 17 and also began her career there as a dance teacher.
+She continued her training at A Time To Dance Colorado when she was 17 and also began her career there as a dance teacher.
 She has received awards from both the Denver Ballet Guild Competition and the Youth America Grand Prix, placing as a top finalist in both.
-Over the summers, she trained with Ballet Magnificat, Ballet Austin, where she was invited to their Trainee program, and Oklahoma City Ballet on scholarship.
-In 2014, she joined State Street Ballet on scholarship as a trainee where she trained under Megan Philip and had the opportunity to perform roles such as the Paquita Principal, and the Symphony in C Soloist.
+Over the summers, she trained with Ballet Magnificat, Ballet Austin and Oklahoma City Ballet on scholarship.
+In 2014, she joined State Street Ballet on scholarship as a trainee where she trained under Megan Philip and performed the roles of Paquita Principal, and the Symphony in C Soloist.
 In 2015, Madison joined Nevada Ballet Theatre where she is currently dancing today.
 At Nevada Ballet Theatre, she has performed with the Cirque Du Soleil, worked with renowned Balanchine repetiteurs in Nevada Ballet Theatre’s performances of Serenade and Slaughter on Tenth Avenue, and displayed her acting and comedy abilities as an Evil Stepsister in Nevada Ballet Theatre’s original production of Cinderella.